Dr Dan Sperrin, Trinity

 Alongside the books, I am publishing on things like mock-heroic literature, Augustan poetics, and the reception of the ancient satirists after the Restoration.

-Wider interests include classical reception, the methodological and philosophical spheres of longue durée history, political theory and practice, international relations in the early modern period, the history of intelligence tradecraft, the English reception of Cervantes, the writings and drawings of Mervyn Peake, continental graphic satire (especially Daumier and Goya), and the psychoanalytical writings of R. D. Laing.
+Wider interests include the methodological and philosophical spheres of longue durée history, relationships between political theory and practice, war finance and foreign policy, transformations of state institutions, international relations in the early modern period, and the history of intelligence tradecraft.
+In creative and literary terms, I am also interested in the English reception of Cervantes, the writings and drawings of Mervyn Peake, continental graphic satire (especially Daumier and Goya), and the psychoanalytical writings of R. D. Laing.

 Selected Publications